buryseek/FormTest/README.md

-# Forms and File Uploads with FastAPI and Jinja2
+# Forms and File Uploads Verification with FastAPI.

 ## Getting started

 Create a virtual environment for the project: